2KAbhishek/gh-repo-man/README.md

 *   [x] Write comprehensive documentation.
 *   [x] Create a release workflow.
 *   [x] Integrate with fzf and show information in the fzf preview section.
+*   [x] Move tests to a dedicated directory, remove any comments that are not necessary, modularize the source and test code.